 Find out which area hospitals and providers are in your insurance plan’s network.
 That means you will receive your care at a lower price.
 Going out of network is often costly.

-“Better yet, plan during open enrollment (when you’re signing up for coverage) and select an insurance option that provides in-network benefits for the practice and delivery facility of your choosing,” says UNC Health obstetrician Philip Deibel, MD.
+“Better yet, plan during open enrollment (when you’re signing up for coverage) and select an insurance option that provides in-network benefits for the practice and delivery facility of your choosing,” says Philip Deibel, MD, an obstetrician who delivers babies at UNC REX Healthcare.

 Also talk to your insurance company about what is covered related to prenatal care, labor and delivery, and care for you and your baby after birth.
 This could include anesthesia, lactation services, a hospital-grade breast pump and other options.